 Financial Market & Corporate Outcomes (FMCO)

-François LE GRAND, Full Professor at Rennes School of BusinessThe Financial Market and Corporate Outcomes research centre provides a research ecosystem to promote academic thought in the classical, yet contemporary domains of economics and finance by providing increased opportunity and diversity in terms of research topics, tools, as well as multi-disciplinary collaboration.
-Despite its focus on finance and economics, it adopts a multi-disciplinary attitude and aims at tying together research talent across departments in the school.
-The center is inclusive in terms of its focus on both theoretical and empirical analyses of key phenomenon in finance and economics.
+François LE GRAND, Full Professor at Rennes School of BusinessThe Financial Market and Corporate Outcomes research centre provides a research ecosystem to foster academic thinking in the classic, yet contemporary areas of economics and finance by providing increased opportunity and diversity in terms of research topics, tools, as well as multi-disciplinary collaboration.
+Despite its focus on finance and economics, it adopts a multi-disciplinary stance and aims to bring together research talent across departments in the school.
+The centre is inclusive in terms of its focus on both theoretical and empirical analyses of key phenomena in finance and economics.

 Co-Direction: Dr François LE GRAND and Dr Roman MATKOVSKY